-The Sebastopol goose originates from Southeastern Europe and is unique looking, weighing between 10 to 14 pounds.
-Their peculiar feathering is what makes them so desirable.
+The Sebastopol goose weigh between 10 to 14 pounds.
 Their feathers are curly and hang in long tendrils.
 The neck feathers, however are smooth.
 This feather mutation makes flight impossible.
 Their eyes are a bright blue which is especially striking against their snow-white feathering.
 They are very gentle and not at all aggressive.
 They make a beautiful flock for the homestead.

 These birds do chill easier than other breeds because water does not wick off of their feathers like other goose & duck breeds.
 Water, snow and wind can penetrate their feathers quite easily so they require more shelter than a common goose.
 They are not aggressive and because they cannot fly, they will easily fall prey to dogs, fox and coyotes.
 Providing them with a kiddie pool of water will keep their bright white feathers in pristine condition but they don't need a pond to breed.